 Use of Family Members or Friends as Interpreters.
-Although recipients should not plan to rely on an LEP person's family members, friends, or other informal interpreters to provide meaningful access to important programs and activities, where LEP persons so desire, they should be permitted to use, at their own expense, an interpreter of their own choosing (whether a professional interpreter, family member, or friend) in place of or as a supplement to the free language Start Printed Page 48953services expressly offered by the recipient.
+Although recipients should not plan to rely on an LEP person's family members, friends, or other informal interpreters to provide meaningful access to important Start Printed Page 70045programs and activities, where LEP persons so desire, they should be permitted to use, at their own expense, an interpreter of their own choosing (whether a professional interpreter, family member, or friend) in place of or as a supplement to the free language services expressly offered by the recipient.
 LEP persons may feel more comfortable when a trusted family member, or friend, acts as an interpreter.
 In addition, in exigent circumstances that are not reasonably foreseeable, temporary use of interpreters not provided by the recipient may be necessary.
-However, with proper planning and implementation, recipients should be able to avoid most such situations.
+However, with proper planning and implementation, recipients should be able to avoid such situations.

 An example of such a case is when security guards respond to an illegal entry call.
 In such a case, use of family members or neighbors to interpret for the alleged perpetrator or witnesses may raise serious issues of competency, confidentiality, and conflict of interest and is thus inappropriate.
 While issues of competency, confidentiality, and conflict of interest in the use of family members (especially children), or friends, often make their use inappropriate, the use of these individuals as interpreters may be an appropriate option where proper application of the four factors would lead to a conclusion that recipient-provided services are not necessary.
 An example of this is a voluntary, unescorted tour of artwork in a NASA facility open to the general public.
 There, the importance and nature of the activity may be relatively low and unlikely to implicate issues of confidentiality, conflict of interest, or the need for accuracy.
 In addition, the resources needed and costs of providing language services may be high.
 In such a setting, an LEP person's use of family members, friends, or others may be appropriate.